-Students in precalculus and
+in precalculus and

-particular test).
-Probably you should wait until classes
+Therefore: you should probably wait until classes

 start to